f-rower/advice-jekyll/README.md

 - pushing changes to the repository
 - seeing the changes in the website in real time
 ## Thoughts on Jekyll
-- Seems pretty slow to update
+- Seems pretty slow to update, VERY SLOW to update